thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/jwt-demo-user-registration.md

 ```

 This may look a bit different than the route handlers you usually write, that's because I decided to extract the route handlers into a separate file.
 Putting route handlers into a separate file make it easier to write unit tests for them, because the test cases for the handlers has no dependency on Express framework at all.

+## Exercise

+Write more test cases for the user sign up API

+- If another user tries to sign up with user name `tom`, the HTTP response code should be 422 (Unprocessable Entity) instead of 200 (OK).
+The JSON body in the HTTP response can also contain an `error` field which indicate the user name already exists.